"If you have identified yourself

 -- Alan Cohen

 D. H. Lawrence said, "Those who go searching for love only find their own lovelessness.
 But the loveless never find love; only the loving find love, and they never have to search for it."
 My favorite line in this great quote is, "only the loving find love."
-That part of the quote leapt off the page at me.
+That part of the quote leaped off the page at me.
 It spoke to me that virtually everything we might want, we need to first give.
 What I mean by that is give the feeling of, feel the believing of, and enjoying the being of whatever that is.
-If I wanted love, I allow myself to love, and I practice loving, and I become a lover, then I will have more love than I imagined was even available.
+If I wanted to have love, I allow myself to love, and I practice loving, and I become a lover, then I will have more love than I imagined was even available.

 If I wanted to be wealthy, I allow myself to be wealthy, I practice being wealthy, and I become someone who is wealthy.
 I am wealthy.
-I am wealth.
+I am in wealth.
 I become wealthy by the giving of my wealth, just as I love in the giving of my love.
 I am loving.
 I am love.
-I become spiritual by giving or sharing my spirituality, living my spirituality, being that spirit that is within me.
-I become healthy by allowing my health, living my health, being health.
+I become spiritual by giving or sharing my spirituality, living my spirituality, expressing that spirit that is within me.
+I become healthy by allowing my health, living my health, being in health.
 I am healthy.
 I am health.